 4. Visit the Roman Forum

-One of the most beautiful places to visit in Rome is definitely the Roman Forum.
-It is located right in the historical center, which, by the way, is on the UNESCO World Heritage List together with the Colosseum and Palatine Hill.
+One of the most beautiful places to visit in Rome is definitely the Roman Forum, right in the historical center.
+It is on the UNESCO World Heritage List, along with the Colosseum and Palatine Hill.

-The Roman Forum in Rome is the oldest of its kind, once the center of political, economic, cultural and religious life.
+The Forum is the oldest of its kind, once the center of political, economic, cultural, and religious life.
 Here, among other things,

-Today you can visit the remains of the Forum during an interesting tour.
-You will be amazed by the numerous excavation sites, the historic monuments and the former temples.
-Among the most important sites are the Via Sacra – the main street that passed through this forum, the Temple of Antoninus the Temple of Pius and Faustina, the Temple of Saturn and many many more.
+When you visit the remains of the Forum, you’ll be amazed by the numerous excavation sites, the historic monuments, and the former temples.
+Among the most important sites are the Via Sacra – the main street that ran through this forum, the Temple of Antoninus and Faustina, the Temple of Saturn and many more.

 The Forum is located right between the Palatine Hill and the Colosseum.
 Palatine Hill is supposedly the site where Rome was founded by Romulus and Remus, two brothers from ancient Roman mythology who were said to be raised by a wolf.
 You can visit the cave where the mother wolf supposedly found and nursed the two young boys and see the remains of the first Roman emperor’s residences.